Cissy Houston: Solo career

+Secular career

-As Cecily Blair, Houston cut her first secular solo record "This Is My Vow" on M'n'M Records in 1963, following this up in 1966 with "Bring Him Back" b/w "World Of Broken Hearts" on Congress Records.
-Her final solo single before recording with The Sweet Inspirations was "Don't Come Running To Me" b/w "One Broken Heart For Sale" released on Kapp Records in 1967.
-On these early singles, her name is spelled as Sissie Houston.
+Houston first recorded solo in 1963, cutting her first solo R&B record, "This Is My Vow" on M'n'M Records under the name Cecily Blair.
+Three years later, in a one-off deal with Congress Records, she released the single "Bring Him Back" b/w "World Of Broken Hearts" (1966).
+Her final 1960s solo single before recording with the Sweet Inspirations was "Don't Come Running To Me" b/w "One Broken Heart For Sale" released on Kapp Records in 1967.
+On most of these early singles, her name is spelled as "Sissie Houston".

-In 1969, Houston signed a recording contract with Commonwealth United Records and recorded her solo debut LP Presenting Cissy Houston which was released in 1970.
-It contained several well received singles, including covers of "I'll Be There" and "Be My Baby", both of which made the R&B charts as well as the pop charts.
-Following the release of her debut album, Houston's contract was sold to Janus Records.
-She recorded another album and several more singles in the early 1970s, which included the original recording of Jim Weatherly's "Midnight Train to Georgia" in 1972, which was a minor R&B and UK hit for Houston and later became a number one hit for Gladys Knight & the Pips.
-She continued to record with Janus Records until 1975.
-Houston performed as backing vocalist on jazz flautist Herbie Mann's funky disco single "Hijack" (1975), album Discotheque (1975), and album Surprise (1976).
+In 1970, Houston signed a recording contract with Commonwealth United Records and recorded her solo debut LP Presenting Cissy Houston which was released in 1970.
+It contained several well received singles, including covers of "I'll Be There" and "Be My Baby", both of which made the Billboard R&B charts as well as the Billboard Hot 100.
+Following the release of the album, Houston's contract was sold to Janus Records.

+She recorded another album and several more singles in the early 1970s, which included the original recording of Jim Weatherly's "Midnight Train to Georgia" in 1972, which was a minor hit for Houston, and later became a number one hit for Gladys Knight & the Pips.

+Starting around 1973, Houston began regularly performing all over Manhattan's jazz and cabaret clubs, headlining at venues such as Sweetwaters, Fat Tuesday, Reno Sweeney, Seventh Avenue South and Mikell's and would regularly perform at the venues up until the mid-1980s.

+Houston continued to record with Janus Records until 1975.
+In 1976, Houston was featured in Gospel Fuse, a gospel opera composed by Carman Moore and performed with the San Francisco Symphony orchestra, conducted by Seiji Ozawa.

+In 1977, Houston was signed by Private Stock Records, working with Michael Zager on three albums.
+The first, a self-titled effort produced two modest hits, including a soulful, gospel-influenced rendition of "Tomorrow".
+The second included her big disco hit "Think It Over", which climbed to number 32 on the Billboard Hot Selling Soul Singles chart in 1979 and number 5 on the same magazine's Disco Action Top 80 chart.